py-why/pywhy-stats/README.md

 # PyWhy-Stats

-Pywhy-stats serves as Python library for implementations of (un)conditional independence tests and related statistical functions, which can be utilized in various tasks, such as causal discovery.
+Pywhy-stats serves as Python library for implementations of various statistical methods, such as (un)conditional independence tests, which can be utilized in tasks like causal discovery.

 # Documentation